warthog9/tenstorrent.github.io/core/aibs/ack.md

 ## Compatibility

-The Active Cooling Kit is compatible with the following AI Graph Processor cards:
+The Active Cooling Kit is compatible with the following Tenstorrent Tensix Processor cards:

 - Grayskull™ e150 (TC-01002)
 - Wormhole™ n150s with Passive Cooler (TC-02001)